The Lytham St Annes Art Collection

 ARTIST

 His son and pupil, also named Alfred Augustus Glendening, was born in 1861.
-They both painted in a broad realistic fashion similar to Alfred Breanski, whose technique was to particularly focus on the effects of light and colour in the landscape, often Impressionistic in style.
+They both painted in a broad, realistic fashion similar to Alfred de Breanski, whose technique was to focus on the effects of light and colour, often impressionistic in style.

 Resting by the Wayside